Supply Chain in Society

 Establishment of a Free Consultation Service at the Clinic

 To address women's specific health issues, we have established a free consultation service with a counselor in cooperation with a clinic to help resolve mental and physical concerns.
-In addition, health support services are available for employees as well as their families and partners for health counseling and fertility treatment.

 Installation of sanitary products